aaggarwal10/Competitive-Programming/README.md

 # Competitive-Programming
-This is the code that I made for Competitive Programming Contests.
-Here are some of the practice sites I use:
+This is the code that I made for Competitive Programming Contests. <br> Here are some of the practice sites I use:
 <ul>
   <li>USACO Username: anish.51</li>
   <li>HackerRanker Username: aaggarwal10</li>